-When it comes to the repair and correction of faulty designs, cognitive computing could handle the necessary modifications.
+When it comes to the repair and correction of faulty designs, cognitive computing could handle the necessary modifications while reducing machine downtime.
 It could quickly produce the improved parts and products without the manual labor required in earlier manufacturing setups.
 Moreover, such products could prove to be stronger and last longer, which could ultimately lead to increased profits.

 How to Prepare for It and Things to Consider